-The Chamber submission (annex 6) contains useful information in this regard.
+The Wellington Regional Chamber of Commerce submission (in its annex 6) contains useful information in this regard.
 It is proposed this information be 'merged' with the centres of excellence proposals.
 The objective being to ensure the region retains and attracts businesses that fit within the overall objectives of the WRS.
 Put another way the region does not want to subsidise businesses to stay, that would be more logically be located elsewhere (for example Caltex, South Pacific Tyres).